Rock & Roll and the Good News: Episode #13 – Decide and Commit (Part Two)

 I hope you enjoyed that song.
 Many people would rank Prince as one of the greatest musicians of all time.
 There was not an instrument he could not play and did not play in his performances.
 Prince wrote many of his songs out of his own pain.
 Purple Rain was about being with the one you love through the end of time despite the difficulties of close relationships.
 Prince, like many rock & roll stars, fought hard through the challenges of fame and fortune and the demons of life on the road.
 Even though he left us with some great music and wonderful memories of live performances, Prince left this world too soon as he struggled to deal with all that life was throwing his way over so many years.

-In part two of this message of Decide and Commit, Purple Rain helps us connect with love and a reminder of how special and how difficult close loving relationship are in the journey of life.
+In part two of this message of Decide and Commit, Purple Rain helps us connect with love and a reminder of how special and also how difficult close loving relationships are in the journey of life.
 As we saw in part one, we will again see in part two, that making a commitment to love someone through sickness or health, through riches or poverty, and in good days or bad days, is not easy.
 The adolescent like feelings of a crush or infatuation or hormone driven passion eventually faces the reality of two deeply flawed humans coming together and trying to make a go at becoming committed for the long haul…and it is not easy for any of us.

 As a reminder from part one, in the journey of building a long-term commitment with that “special someone,” times will get tough (despite what the fairy tales will tell us, there is NEVER a “happily ever after” …there will always be tough times in any long-term relationship).
 In those tough times, we can often feel all alone and perhaps feel that “quit looks good” and we should break things off, cut our losses and move on.
 We find some helpful guidance to address difficult relationships in the ancient scriptures that guide the Jewish and Christian faiths and, in part two of the message of Decide and Commit, we look specifically to the book of the prophet Hosea in Chapter 3 (Hosea 3) (please find a version of this scripture on the internet).